 Some of the links out from this site are affiliate links.
-If you follow an affiliate link to a company or product and then end up buying something, I get a small percentage of the sale for referring you.
-Your price is unchanged, and buying stuff through affiliate links is a great way to support this blog.
+If you follow an affiliate link to a company or product and then end up buying something, Your price is unchanged but I get a small percentage of the sale for referring you.